 An enticing combination of inland and and ocean-side locations on the tropical island of Mauritius.

-Experience Mauritius & Rodrigues staying in small, guest houses with the freedom of a hire car.
+Experience Mauritius & Rodrigues staying in small lodges and hotels with the freedom of a hire car.

 A gorgeous owner-run guest house on Rodrigues with fantastic home-cooked food and pretty gardens.